lilstiffy/SlideView/README.md

+# PUBLISHING IS WIP, I WILL NOTIFY WHEN AVAILABLE

 # SlideView

 SlideView is a highly customizable UI component for Jetpack Compose that allows you to create slide-to-trigger actions in your Android apps.
 It's perfect for implementing features like slide-to-unlock or slide-to-confirm actions.